inmanta/inmanta-core/docs/index.rst

     .. welcome

-    Welcome to the Inmanta Service Orchestrator documentation!
+    Welcome to the Inmanta Ser  vice Orchestrator documentation!

     .. what